mbmc/FiInfo/README.md

-# Fi Info
+# Signal Info (formerly Fi Info)
 Having a Project Fi Sim card?

-&#8226; Fi Info allows you to see and keep track of which network you're connected to (WiFi, Sprint, T-Mobile), and at which speed (2G, 3G, 4G).
+&#8226; Signal Info allows you to see and keep track of which network you're connected to (WiFi, Sprint, T-Mobile), and at which speed (2G, 3G, 4G).

 &#8226; Events recorded:
 - airplane mode on/off